 Lie on your back with your knees bent and feet flat on the floor.
 Keeping your shoulders on the floor, gently lower your knees to one side and turn your head to the opposite side.
+Hold for 20 to 30 seconds.
 Bring your knees back to the center and repeat on the other side.

 Strength (resistance) training

 Strength training involves contracting the muscles against resistance.
 The resistance can be from your own body or from hand or ankle weights or resistance bands.
 Your clinician will recommend specific exercises based on the condition of your joints and your level of pain.
+Muscles should not be exercised to the point of fatigue.
+Start with four to six repetitions rather than the eight to 12 normally associated with resistance training.
+If you have joint pain that lasts more than an hour after you exercise, you're probably overdoing it.
 You should not do strength training more than two days per week.